zhangzc1115/d3-exercises/README.md

 * Add transition effects when the user performs a sorting operation.

-In my code, I used this dataset: http://nces.ed.gov/ccd/tables/2009305_04.asp to visualize the  Pre-K-12 Total Student Membership, Total Staff, and Student/Teacher Ratio in the US (school year 2006-2007).
+I used this dataset: http://nces.ed.gov/ccd/tables/2009305_04.asp to visualize the Pre-K-12 Total Student Membership, Total Staff, and Student/Teacher Ratio in the US (school year 2006-2007).
 I also added a few extra touches to the map such as using tipsy to bring up the state's name in tooltips on hover over a state and swapping the labels when the "Swap Me!" button is clicked.

 Lastly, I was told that the data showing up on top of the bars in the bar chart do not need to be completely visible for the purpose of this exercise.